A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 Colorado

 Colorado’s paid family and medical leave insurance (FAMLI) program requires employee contributions that are submitted by the employer quarterly.
-Since household employers likely have less than 10 workers, they are exempt for the employer contribution.
+Since household employers likely have less than 10 workers, they are exempt from the employer contribution.
 However, the employee’s portion of the premium must be deducted from their pay to cover their FAMLI contribution.
-Employers may also choose to pay the full amount if they would like.
+Employers may also choose to pay their employee’s contribution if they would like.

-Benefits became available to employees on January 1, 2024.
-Workers can use paid leave to care for a new child, care for themselves if they have a serious health condition, care for a family member’s serious health condition, make arrangements for a family member’s military deployment, or address the immediate safety needs and impact of domestic violence and/or sexual assault.
+Workers can use paid leave to care for a new child, care for themselves if they have a serious health condition, care for a family member’s serious health condition, make arrangements for a family member’s military deployment, or address the immediate safety needs and impact of domestic violence and/or sexual assault

 Most employees are eligible to receive up to twelve weeks of paid leave.
 Those who experience pregnancy or childbirth complications may receive an additional four weeks.